Lackawanna State Park

 Lackawanna State Park also holds educational programs throughout the year.
 At children’s camps, kids learn about plants, animals, and ecology.

 The newly-renovated pool invites visitors to unwind, cool off, and enjoy a snack at the concession stand.
 Kids will love the new Splash Pad, a play area that sprays and shoots water.
+Note: The pool and splash pad complex at the Lackawanna State Park will be closed for the 2023 swimming season.

 The park’s hiking trails loop around the lake and intersect, providing miles of paths for hikers and mountain bikers.
 Horseback riders can take a trot down the Abington Trail.
 Tent and trailer campsites with modern amenities and cottage and yurt rentals are available.